mikesealey/ci_pp2/README.md

 _UncooperativeGPT_.
 When discussing this with a friend he suggested that _Prompt Engineering_ was simply fiding the right combination of "pretty" and "please".

 The whole game revolves around clicking on "Tiles" that are essentially just pieces of text.
-Through testing itt became apparent that it was very easy on desktop to accidentally select the text.
+Through testing it became apparent that it was very easy on desktop to accidentally select the text.
 This can be prevented with some simple CSS that I found [here](https://www.w3schools.com/howto/howto_css_disable_text_selection.asp)

 As part of the welcome, I wanted messages to appear in the console, slightly delayed.
 I hadn't realised there were more arguments allowed in the .forEach loop, but [this code](https://travishorn.com/delaying-foreach-iterations-2ebd4b29ad30) makes greate use of the index-parameter to do roughly same as me - loop over the array, logging out each element a specified time after the previous element.